 Pricing: Free, paid plans starting from $4 user/month.

 WORK[etc] is a business management platform that includes features for CRM, billing, help desk, project management, customer portal, social media and much more.
 It serves as one place for the entire team to collaborate, sell, support, and deliver.

 Pricing: Starter plan starting from $78 user/month, team plan starts from $195 user/month, and foundations plan starts from $395 user/month.

 36. Copper Project

-Copper Project is a state-of-the-art software solution for collaboration, communication, and knowledge management.
+Another one in the list of Basecamp alternatives is Copper Project.
+This is a state-of-the-art software solution for collaboration, communication, and knowledge management.
 It allows teams to simplify and optimize their workflow so that they can manage projects seamlessly from start to finish.
 Project templates, task timers, task views, and file sharing are the key highlights of this all-in-one project management tool.